j-blue-arz/labyrinth/glossary.md

 #### object, objectives
 Items placed on maze cards.
 The player has to reach them with their playing piece to win the game.
 The objectives stay on the maze card, even if they are pushed out.
 #### out paths
-The potential paths of a maze card to its surrounding cards.
+A maze card's potential paths to its surrounding cards.
+The out path positions define the layout of the maze card.
 If and only if two neighboring maze cards have out paths facing the respective other, there is a path between them.
-Out paths take the rotation of a maze card into consideration, the doors do not.
+The actual direction of an out path is changed by the rotation of the maze card.
 #### pathways
 The graph built out of all subpaths.
 Pieces can only move along those pathways.
 #### piece